-Capped with "kisses" of frosting, these cinnamon-dusted cuppies are a play on the cookie of the same name.
+Capped with "kisses" of seven-minute frosting and dusted with cinnamon-sugar, these cupcakes are a play on the cookie of the same name, also finished with cinnamon-sugar.
+Buy "Martha Stewart's Cupcakes"

 - Yield: Makes 28